 Offsite Document Storage for Texas Lawyers and Law Firms

 As a lawyer, you know how much paper your firm produces on a daily basis.
 You use paper to record important information, but you cannot dispose of this material in a haphazard manner.
 In fact, certain original documents must be kept for a minimum length of time per Texas Bar Association rules.

-But file retention can be time-consuming, inconvenient, and expensive without professional help.
+But file retention can be time-consuming, inconvenient, and expensive without professional legal document management help.
 That’s why many law firms turn to document management services for secure and convenient legal file storage.
 Armstrong Archives provides the perfect legal document management solution.

 Legal Document Management: File Retention Rules for Texas Lawyers